These are Auckland’s best gardens to visit.

-This huge sprawling garden backs onto Totara Park so bring your walking shoes and make a day of it.
+This huge sprawling garden in South Auckland backs onto Totara Park so bring your walking shoes and make a day of it.
 The gardens themselves are large and varied with something for everyone including a cafe.
 They often have exhibitions such as the excellent annual sculpture in the gardens.

 Don’t miss the wintergarden at the Auckland Domain.
 It’s fantastic in any weather, entry is free.
 It was opened in 1913 and consists of two huge Victorian style glass houses and a courtyard with a pond.
 The domain also has a number of other gardens and the Auckland Museum some make sure you have time to see it all.
 Auckland Domain is located between Newmarket and the city centre.